Tyron-patterns/real-estate-portfolio-analysis/README.md

 - Tenant segmentation (profession, age group, household type)
 - Pre-COVID vs during-COVID performance comparison

-The analysis operates within real-world business constraints, where outcomes are influenced by external factors such as regulation, taxation, and market conditions.

 ### Tasks & Analytical Structure

 The dashboard is structured around a set of analytical tasks: